bekk/terraform-in-production/README.md

 4. For the purposes of this workshop, we can do a different refactoring to illustrate multiple validation blocks: Let's combine the `regions` and `subnet_cidrs` variables into a `subnets` variable with type `object({ regions = list(string), cidrs = list(string) })`.
     a.
 Remove the validation from the previous step, and modify the validation from the first step to work with the new variable type.
-Also update the module and the calling code to work with the new variable type defintion.
+Also update the module and the calling code to work with the new variable type definition.
 Make sure `terraform plan` succeeds without modifications.
     b.
 Add a second validation block to the `subnets` variable that verifies that the two lists have the same length.
 Add an appropriate error message.
     c.
 Verify that the validation fails if the number of regions and CIDRs are not the same.